umee-network/umee/x/metoken/README.md

 - meToken denom: a denom of the meToken Index that will be given to user in exchange for accepted assets.
 - meToken max supply: the maximum amount of meTokens (in specific Index) that can be minted.
 A swap that requires to mint more meToken than this value will result in an error.
 Every meToken will always have a value of 1 USD.
-- Fees: every fee is calculated in USD, but charged to the user in the asset that is used in the operation.
+- Fees: every fee is calculated and charged to the user in the asset that is used in the operation.
 The calculation will be explained below, the following values will be used as parameters for that calculation:
     - Min fee: the minimum fee to be charged to the user.
 The applied fee will tend to decrease down to this value, when the accepted asset is undersupplied in the index.
 It must be less than Balanced and Max fees.
 Valid values `[0-∞]`.